fergusdixon/payfast-sdk-php/.github/ISSUE_TEMPLATE.md

 ...

-Alert the following people: @darrynten
+Alert the following people: @fergusdixon